Overview of Arkansas Taxes

 Garland County

-The average effective property tax rate in Garland County is 0.53%.
-That's around half the national average.
-So if your home’s market value is the county median of $166,600, you can expect to pay about $876 annually in property taxes.
+The average effective property tax rate in Garland County is 0.54%.
+That is less than half the national average.
+It means that if your home’s market value is $100,000 you can expect to pay about $540 annually in property taxes.

 White County

 Property taxes in White County are significantly lower than in most of the country.
-The typical homeowner here pays just $720 a year in residential property taxes at an average property tax rate of just 0.48%.
+The typical homeowner pays just $565 a year in residential property taxes.
+That is based on an average millage rate in the county of 43.01 mills.
+In Searcy, the county seat, the rate is 40.6 mills.
+The highest rate in the county can be found in the city of Pangburn.
+The rate there is 48.1 mills.

 Jefferson County

-Jefferson County, which is named after President Thomas Jefferson, has a property tax rate of 0.63%, just above the state average.
-The average annual property tax payment in the county is just $662.
+Jefferson County, which is named after Thomas Jefferson, is the tenth most populous county in the state of Arkansas.
+The average annual property tax payment in the county is just $507, 34th highest in the state.
+The average millage rate is 52.55 mills, slightly higher than the state average of 47.04.